thoughtbot/goal-oriented-git/src/2-2-refer-to-commits.md

 * Use abbreviated commit identifiers.
 * Use relative commit references, e.g. `e420911~2`.
+* The current revision---usually the latest commit---can be referred to as `HEAD`.
 * Refer to commits using their message, e.g. `:/Second`.
 * Check `git help revisions` for more.